hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/lectures_and_discourses/1284_the_mundaka_upanishad.md

 "Omnipenetrating", the Absolute — He from whom everything comes.
 The sages see Him, and that is the supreme knowledge.

-Just as the *Urnanâbhi*, a species of spider, creates a thread out of his own body and takes it back, just as the plants grow by their own nature, and all these things are yet separate and apparently different (the hair is, as it were, different from the other parts of a man's
+Just as the *Urnanābhi*, a species of spider, creates a thread out of his own body and takes it back, just as the plants grow by their own nature, and all these things are yet separate and apparently different (the hair is, as it were, different from the other parts of a man's